 Da Nang was home to 20% of the men belonging to the US military based in Vietnam; it was an R&R (rest and recuperation) destination for American soldiers during the war and eventually fell to North Vietnam with firearms in 1975.
 China Beach hosted the first (and last) Vietnam International Surfing Competition in 1992.
 The main problem is that the spots exposed at the South China Sea are only surfable for a few months of the year and even when they are activated, they are not very good.

-It's barely worth checking up north in Binh An, but scenic Lang Co is well exposed and is becoming popular with kitesurfers.
+It’s barely worth checking up north in Binh An, but scenic Lang Co is well exposed and is becoming popular with kitesurfers.
 Nam O Point is probably the highest quality wave due to its protection from NE winds.
 Try heading to Cue Dai Beach to the south, near Hoi An, a tourist retreat with an artsy vibe and friendly locals.
-Famous for handmade clothes and fish, it is small enough to walk around, but you will need two wheels to reach Cue Dai Beach, the beach that collects the most waves.
+Famous for handmade clothes and fishing, it is small enough to walk around, but you will need two wheels to reach Cue Dai Beach, the beach that collects the most waves.

 Tariff per person, starting from:

 |Departure||River Suites Hoi An Hotel||Hoi An Rose Garden Hotel||Dan Oasis Beach Hotel And Apartments||Huong Duy Hotel|